akshaykalia-chd/Px-Rack-V4/2-Node/BOM/README.md

 ## Part Naming Convention in the Bill of Materials

-The part names is the bill of materials follow te follwing pattren
+The part names is the bill of materials follows the following pattern
-1. **3d‑YYYY‑MM‑XXX‑XXXXX‑nnnA:** All part numbers with this format must be 3D printed.
+1. **3d‑YYYY‑MM‑XXX‑XXXXX‑nnnA:** All part names with this format must be 3D printed.
    1. *YYYY:* The year in which the part design was last modified.
    2. *MM:* The month in which the part design was last modified.
    3. *XXX‑XXXX:* Specifies the material information the part should be printed in.
    4. *nnnA:* A number followed by a letter.
 All parts that are joined together to form one unit will share the same numerical portion, followed by an incremental alphabet character.
-2. **AAAAAAA‑nnnmm:** All parts with this format must be purchased and cut to length
+2. **AAAAAAA‑nnnmm:** All parts names with this format must be purchased and cut to length
    1. AAAAAAA: Defines the type of part.
    2. nnnmm: Length of the part in millimeters.
-3. **AAAAAA‑AAAAA:** All parts with this format must be purchased.
+3. **AAAAAA‑AAAAA:** All parts names with this format must be purchased.

 ### Sample Part Links